danilocgsilva/programming-knowledge/exercises.md

 * CountryC - 1
 * CountryD - 2

+So, sorting the sequence obeying the new sequence, you will get:

+* CountryC - 1
+* CountryD - 2
+* CountryA - 3
+* CountryB - 4

 Observation: good if you write your own algorithm to reorder instead of using a high level function from some language.
 If you want to do so first, ok.
 But after create your own algorithm to reorder.

 # Design Patterns